-There are various types of buses, though there’s not always a choice available for particular routes and if there is, station staff will assume that as a foreigner you’ll want the fastest, most comfortable and most expensive service.
+There are various types of buses, though there’s not always a choice available for particular routes, and, if there is, station staff will assume that as a foreigner you’ll want the fastest, most comfortable and most expensive service.

 Ordinary buses (普通车, pŭtōng chē) are cheap and basic, with lightly padded seats; they’re never heated or air-conditioned, so dress accordingly.
 Seats can be cramped and luggage racks tiny; you’ll have to put anything bulkier than a satchel on the roof or your lap, or beside the driver.
-They tend to stop off frequently, so don’t count on an average speed of more than 30km/hr.
+They tend to stop off frequently, so don’t count on an average speed of more than 30km/h.